Craigharrison79/MS2-Quiz-Game/README.md

 - Javascript: used to build interactive elements of the website/page.
 - Font Awesome: a library full of icons.
 - Google Fonts: a library full of fonts.
-- Git: Version control from gitpod, save, commits and push code to Github.
+- Git: Version control from gitpod, save, commits, and push code to Github.
 - GitHub: Live site to save code.
-- Gitpod: Local respoitory to read the develop code.
+- Gitpod: Local repository to read the develop code.
 - Mockup: Used to design my wireframes.
 - W3C CSS Validator: Used to check of errors in HTML code.
 - W3C HTML Checker: Used to check of errors in CSS code.
 - Am I responsive: is a high fidelity responsive design tool for previewing your site across a variety of popular devices.
 - W3C Spell Checker: This tool allows you to check the spelling of a web page.
 - Chrome Development Tools: Web developer tools built directly into the Google Chrome browser.
-To help developer diagnose problems as they work on project.
+To help developers diagnose problems as they work on projects.
 - Responsive viewer: To test your website responsiveness across different devices.
 - Wave Accessibility: helps you make their web content more accessible to different people with disabilities.
-- Google lighthouse: Check your site Performance, Accessibility, Best Pracitces and SEO and give it a rating out of a 100.
+- Google lighthouse: Check your site Performance, Accessibility, Best Practices, and SEO and give it a rating out of a 100.
 - JSHints: a tool that helps to detect errors and potential.

 ### Media